Additional robustness for picking run number

 If an experiment's using the artdaq_database, then Issue #23490 will help, where the database will provide a function DAQInterface can call that tells it what the last run number is.
 As long as the experiment's using the database then DAQInterface can consult that function.
 In the event of damage to the run records directory, hopefully there isn't also damage to the database, or at least it's been backed up more reliably than the run records directory.

 If an experiment's not using the database, it gets a bit trickier.
 There's information like the run records directory's disk ID and the directory's inode, where DAQInterface could crosscheck against the current run records directory to see whether it looks like damage occurred to the directory.
 You could even think of taking the checksum of the directory after a run finishes and saving it someowhere as well.
 But then the question becomes, where should that information get stored that's safer than the run records directory?

 Final thought: one of the experiment-overridable functions described in Issue #22806 is start_datataking, which DAQInterface calls after sending the start transition to the artdaq processes.
 One could imagine an experiment which generates its own run number without using send_transition.sh putting logic to guard against a repeated run number in that function, although the fact that it's called after sending the start transition to the processes may mean it's too late.

-#2 Updated by John Freeman about 1 month ago
+#2 Updated by John Freeman 3 months ago

 - % Done changed from 0 to 90